FedeDP/Trashd/README.md

     Listing time: 26 ms
     Erasing time: 120 ms

 Test does create 5000 files with touch, then trashed them, list them and finally erases them.
+As you can see, most of the time is spent by "touch" to create files.
+Obviously these files are empty.